mmomtchev/geosub/README.md

 Bands can be selected either by id or by a substring of the description.

-NOAA's NetCDF have invalid georeferencing and currently subwindows cannot be extracted.
+NOAA's GRIB2s use 0-360 longitudes all aspects of which are handled correctly by GDAL >= 3.4.0 as per the GRIB2 specification.
+NOAA's NetCDF also use 0-360 longitudes, which is allowed by the NetCDF specifications, but these being atypical, they are not yet fully supported and subwindows cannot be extracted - NetCDF bands are to be downloaded as a whole.

 ## From a Node.js application